AlexFidalgo/BondsScraper/README.md

-# tesouro
+# Bonds
-Scraper to get the yields on brazilian government bonds
+Scraper to get the yields on brazilian government bonds and stock prices